Assailant kills 6 people and wounds 6 others at a care home in central Croatia, officials say

-ZAGREB, Croatia — (AP) — An armed assailant entered a care home for older people in central Croatia Monday and opened fire, killing six people and wounding six others, police said.
+DARUVAR, Croatia — (AP) — An armed assailant entered a care home for older people in a quiet central Croatian town Monday and opened fire, killing six people and wounding six others, police said.
+Croatia’s prime minister said the victims were mostly in their 90s.

-Croatia's police chief, Nikola Milina, said five people died immediately, while one more person died in a hospital.
-The suspect fled the scene, but the police soon caught him in a cafe near the facility in the town of Daruvar, he said.
+Croatia's police chief, Nikola Milina, said five people died immediately while one more person died in a hospital.
+The suspect fled the scene, but the police caught him in a cafe near the facility in the town of Daruvar, he said.

 The victims were five residents of the care home and one employee, Milina said.

-Police said they were informed of the attack on Monday morning.
 The suspect is “under police supervision,” said a statement by the regional police office.
+Authorities are investigating the motive behind the attack.

-N1 regional television reported that the shooter was born in 1973 and that he was a former policeman who took part in the 1991-95 war in Croatia and a relative of one of the nursing home residents.
-Media reports said that one of those killed was his mother, who had lived in the care home for the past 10 years.
+N1 regional television reported that the shooter was born in 1973 and that he was a former policeman who took part in the 1991-95 war in Croatia.
+Officials said that one of those killed was his mother, who had lived in the care home for the past 10 years.

+Daruvar resident Zlatko Sutuga told Nova TV that he knows the assailant “from the war times.”

+“People say that he was really aggressive, alcohol and all that,” Sutuga said.
+"His mom was inside, he allegedly came to kill her. ”

+Relatives of the residents gathered outside the modest one-story house to inquire about their loved ones.

+“We have my mom here, she is 90," Nina Samot told Nova TV.
+"This is horrific what has happened, this is such a small town.
+Especially when you have someone inside. ...
+We are waiting, we are all in shock.
+The whole town is in shock.”

-The mayor of Daruvar, Damir Lnenicek, told N1 that everyone was shocked.
+The mayor of Daruvar, Damir Lnenicek, told N1 TV that everyone was stunned.

 “What is the cause, the trigger, it is difficult to say.
 That will be determined by the investigation,” said Lnenicek, adding that the tragedy happened in a private home where about 20 people are housed.
 He said that it is an excellent home.